Action Ethiopia

 The Tree warriors arrive to collect their tree seedlings from Getachew.
 He and his team aim to plant hundreds of thousands of trees.
 In the next few weeks, almost half a million will be planted in Wofwasha Forest around homesteads and to enrich the forest.
 Can you help spur them on, your partnership would be invaluable.

 Some 4500 people from 1125 homesteads will endeavour to plant around 400 trees per family.
-Your help in the process would help. click HERE or scan the QR code.
+Your help in the process would help.
 Thank you very much.

 Sentayhu Belachew (48) knew that Gesho was a useful plant, his grandfather had a small shrub which he used to flavour Tej, the local honey beer.
 But when Sentayhu joined a small farmers group run by SUNARMA he learned it could do so much more.